SeamusIngram/notch-customizer-cq/README.md

 If you find that the notches are not the right depth when you enable sloped notches, you should change the value of **adjust_sloped_depth**, not the notch or diagonal depth.
 This way, you can adjust the sloped notches independently of the vertical ones.
 A higher value will make your notches more shallow.

+## OEM Gates
+These files were designed with the OEM Shell files designed and shared by [GearHawkStudio](https://twitter.com/GearhawkStudio).
+The Gamecube gate is not perfectly symmetric, and so small adjustments can be made to each quadrant to make the notches more consistent.
+When using a gate with the OEM style, set the **oem_gate** variable to True.
+This will make the bottom notches extend slightly further, which results in a more consistent notch depth around the shell.
+I have noticed this is only really beneficial when a sloped notch is selected.
+You can tune the additional depth using the **oem_bottom_depth** parameter, though this shouldn't be necessary if your geometry is based on the same shell.

+Also note that this expects the gate to be aligned around the origin in a specific way.
+If you are having trouble getting your OEM gate aligned, and the notches don't appear to be consistent, please let me know so I can share how to set up your gate in 3D space for the best result.

 # Adding your own Designs
-I have included an unmodified GCC shell step to be customised.
-Credit to [GearHawkStudio](https://twitter.com/GearhawkStudio) who created and shared the model.
+I have included several gates based on the Gearhawk Shell, including removable options from the [Removable-Gate-GCC](https://github.com/sean44104/Removable-Gate-GCC) project by Olympia.
 If you have your own gates that you wish to notch, the script should work, so long as your gate is centred at (0,0).
-Keep in mind that the spacing and depth of the notches are for a GCC gate, so if your design is significantly different it may require many parameter adjustments.
+Keep in mind that the spacing and depth of the notches are for a GCC gate based on the Gearhawk files, so if your design is significantly different it may require many parameter adjustments.
 You may need to adjust the positioning of the cutting bodies as well.
 The GCC gate is tilted by design approximately 3 degrees, so if your gate has a different offset rotation, then this has to be changed or the notches will not be in the correct locations.
 Change the variable **offset** in the script to the appropriate angle.
 Additionally, the geometry cutting the notches are positioned at a specific height.
 This is important when making sloped notches in particular.
 If the vertical positioning of your model is different to what's expected, no notches will be made.
 Change the **h_offset** value until the notches appear.

 CadQuery only can import step files (no stl).
 Place your file in the gates folder, and set the string **fname** to "your_file_name" (do not include the file extension).

+# Running the Script
+Download the repository, and open the folder in VS Code.
+Follow the [ocp-vscode](https://github.com/bernhard-42/vscode-ocp-cad-viewer) quickstart instructions to install all dependencies.
+Open the notch-customizer.py file you wish to use.
+You can select either the build123d or CadQuery version.
+Then click the run button in VS Code.
+You should see the notched gate appear in the viewer, and an export will be made.
+Alternatively can run the script from the command line so long as you have installed the appropriate modules.
+You will not have a GUI, but it should still export the file, which you can view in some other 3D modelling software.
+Make sure the shell you wish to import and your export folder exist in the appropriate locations in your file structure.

 # Exporting
 You may export as either a step or stl file.
 By default, only step files are created, but you may uncomment the last line of the script, and it well also export an stl.

-The files are exported to the gates/exports directory (if the folder doesn't exist, it will be made).
+The files are exported to the gates/exports directory.
+You will need to create this file before you run the script the first time.
 The file will be named automatically with the relevant parameter values

 the format is:
 \
 original file name,
+\
+_oem, if **oem_gate** was True
 \
 _notch_depth_x, where x is **notch_depth_double**
 \